 Complete Guide to an Online Information Technology Degree

-Associate degrees in IT areas such as mobile device applications, software development, or database management provide students with an introduction to IT concepts.
+Associate degrees in areas such as mobile device applications, software development, or database management provide students with an introduction to IT concepts.
 These degrees are often designed to prepare students for further study at the bachelor's or master's level.
-Bachelor's degrees in information technology build upon introductory concepts and allow students to explore different electives to pinpoint the area of IT they would like to specialize in.
-After completing general education requirements in these undergraduate degrees, the course content will depend largely on the type of IT program you're attending.
+Bachelor's degrees in build upon introductory concepts and allow students to explore different electives to pinpoint the area of IT they would like to specialize in.
+After completing general education requirements, the course content will depend largely on the type of IT program you're attending.

 Master's-level IT programs nearly always include a focus or specialization relevant to a certain career path and may also require students to conduct research.
 Examples of master's degrees in information technology include network administration, information security, modeling and simulation, or project management.
 Doctoral degrees in information technology disciplines are designed for professionals who wish to expand their skills into leadership or research areas; they often include advanced concepts in IT business management, consultation, or education.

-Comprehensive List of Accredited Online Information Technology Colleges & Universities
+Comprehensive List of Online Colleges & Universities for a Information Technology Degree